 Ingredients For Seven Layer Salad Recipe

-Sour cream: Adds tanginess to the dressing.
+Sour cream: Adds tanginess and smooth texture to the dressing.

-Sugar: Balances the flavors in the dressing.
+Sugar: A little sweetness to balance the flavors in the dressing.

 Technique Tip for This Recipe